Of all the reasons a company might want to transform digitally, the most likely reason is survival.

 For CIOs, this means rapid experimentation is no longer optional.
-It should be an agenda item at every board gathering with proper technology expertise having a seat at the table.
+It should be an agenda item at every board gathering with proper technical expertise having a seat at the table.

 The past year can certainly be seen as a forced test of many things we had thought and talked about but not tried or tested.
-Many industries or supply chains are underpinned with paper and legacy processes and are in desperate need for technological overhaul.
-The legal industry being at the top of our list.
+Many industries or supply chains are underpinned by paper and legacy processes and are in desperate need of a technological overhaul.
+The legal industry is at the top of our list.

-The top IT executives in today’s rapidly evolving organisations needs to either match the pace of change, lead the pack or risk falling behind.
+The top IT executives in today’s rapidly evolving organisations need to either match the pace of change, lead the pack, or risk falling behind.
 That’s the existential issue at stake in today’s digitally-infused times, where bold action must be actively supported by out-of-the-box experimentation and exploring.